Title

 • Junior/11th grade: High school GPA of 3.2 or greater

-*If the high school/home school student does not meet the GPA requirement, the PSEO appeal form must be submitted along with a letter of recommendation (attached to the form) that specifically outlines the applicant's readiness for college-level coursework.
+If a high school/home school student does not meet the GPA requirement, a PSEO admission appeal form must be submitted along with a letter of recommendation (attached to the form) that specifically outlines the applicant's readiness for college-level coursework.
 The letter must be provided by the high school counselor, principal or instructor for consideration.

 PSEO applicants are not required to take the Accuplacer assessment to determine final PSEO eligibility.
-Course placement guidelines are available at minnesota.edu/admissions/placement-testing
+Course placement guidelines are available at Placement Testing

-Students are encouraged to take M State's College Readiness Self Assessment and review the PSEO Guidelines
+Students are encouraged to take M State's College Readiness Self-Assessment and review Guidelines for PSEO Students

 Family Educational Rights and Privacy Act